ISP-SST/sst_archive/docs/ARCHITECTURE.md

 ### [api](../api/README.md)

-Provides the basis for an web based API.
-Currently the API only powers the HTTP endpoint for ingestion, but this can be extended in the future to provide a more feature rich API that would enable, for example, JavaScript SPAs.
+Provides the basis for a web based API.
+Currently, the API only powers the HTTP endpoint for ingestion, but this can be extended in the future to provide a more feature rich API that would enable, for example, JavaScript SPAs.

 ### [core](../core/README.md)

-This app is responsible for laying some ground-work for the rest of the service.
+This app is responsible for laying some groundwork for the rest of the service.
 This includes extending the User model with additional profile information and integrating the `django-allauth` auth framework into the service.

 ### [data_access](../data_access/README.md)